-Vocal or instrumental instruction for students who are proficient performers who could benefit from individualized instruction in preparation for a job in the music field or to prepare for performance auditions.
-Attendance at related concerts required.
+Vocal or instrumental instruction for students who are proficient performers and could benefit from individualized instruction as determined by audition.
+Each student must complete a minimum of 6.75 hours a week in a combination of individualized practice, lessons and concert attendance.
 Not designed for beginning students.
-Beginning students are encouraged to take class piano, voice class or guitar class as an entry into the field of music performance.
 May be taken a total of four times.
 108 hours laboratory.

-MUS-39 - Intermediate Applied Music 3 units UC, CSU
+MUS-39 - Applied Music I

-Corequisite: Enrollment in a two-unit performance ensemble.
-Limitation on enrollment: Audition on or before the first class
+Prerequisite: None.
+Corequisite: Enrollment in a two-unit performance class.

+Limitation on enrollment: Audition on or before the first class meeting.